-To create a custom runtime you need:
+To create a custom runtime you must:

-Create an app.yaml file
+Provide an app.yaml file

-app.yaml configuration file with the following settings:
+app.yaml configuration file must contain at least the following settings:

 runtime: custom env: flex

 For information about what else you can set for your app, see Configuring your App with app.yaml.

 Comprehensive documentation on creating Dockerfiles is available on the Docker website.
 If you are using a custom runtime, you must provide a Dockerfile whether you are providing your own base image or using one of Google's base images.